This information explains how to do a monthly skin exam to check for melanoma. You can do the exam by yourself or with the help of someone else.

 Call your healthcare provider if you have any questions.

 You can send your photo to your MSK dermatologist using your MyMSK account.
 MyMSK is our patient portal.
 If you don’t have a MyMSK account, visit my.mskcc.org, call your doctor for an enrollment ID, or call 646-227-2593 to sign up.
-For more information, talk with someone in your dermatologist’s office or watch the video How to Enroll in MyMSK: Memorial Sloan Kettering's Patient Portal.
+For more information, talk with someone in your healthcare provider’s office or watch the video How to Enroll in MyMSK: Memorial Sloan Kettering's Patient Portal.